-Each residence hall for incoming students—first-years and transfers—features a different living-learning theme.
-Living-learning communities:
+Each residence hall for incoming students—first-years and transfers—features a number of different Engagement Communities.
+These Engagement Communities:

 - increase awareness of opportunities and resources at UMass Dartmouth